moracoderz/moracoderz/README.md

 - More than 9+ years of experience with wordpress
 - Basic PHP.
-- Basic Javascript.
+- Basic Javascript, React.js.
-- Advanced CSS
+- Advanced CSS.
-- Basic SASS Knowledge.
+- Sass.
 - Basic Knowledge using Linux environment.
 - I like to learn new things and I'm always improving my skills.
 - I am a proactive person, who likes to do more than requested.